tnagler/website/content/home/about.md

 +++

-I am an assistant professor for Statistical Science at the [Mathematical Institute, Leiden University](https://www.universiteitleiden.nl/en/science/mathematics/statistical-science).
+I am Assistant Professor for Statistical Science at the [Mathematical Institute, Leiden University](https://www.universiteitleiden.nl/en/science/mathematics/statistical-science).
 In 2018, I obtained a PhD in Mathematical Statistics from TU Munich under the